Search

 YOLO Licensing

 Currently, all YOLO models from the Ultralytics repositories (YOLOv3, YOLOv5, and YOLOv8) are licensed under the AGPL-3.0 scene.
 This license allows users to use, modify, and distribute software covered by the license.
 However, it imposes additional obligations, particularly for network-based services.
-Users must provide access to the source code of any modified versions if they offer their creation as a service.
-Additionally, any derivative works or modifications must also fall under the AGPL-3.0 license.

 On top of the other YOLO controversies from Ultralytics, many users have found the AGPL-3.0 licensing scheme more restrictive compared to the licensing of other computer vision models, including MMDetection and R-CNN.
 Other common open-source licenses include the Apache and MIT licenses.
+More information can be found in the Ultralytics YOLO docs and GitHub.

-What’s Next With YOLOv5?
+What’s Next With the YOLOv5 Model?

 If you enjoyed reading this article, we suggest having a look at: